 If the Member does not obtain Preauthorization for a Prescription Drug listed in the Prescription Drug Preauthorization List, reimbursement may be denied.
 For reimbursement consideration, the Member must submit a claim with supporting documentation to Customer Service.
-Our Customer Service contact information is shown on page 5, Important Information.

-A 30-day supply of a non-specialty prescribed medication is allowed at a retail network pharmacy.
-In addition, a 90-day supply of a non-specialty prescribed medication is allowed at certain In-Network Pharmacies (retail) and certain In-Network Mail Order Pharmacies, as allowed by applicable state or federal law.
-Specialty medications must be filled through a designated specialty pharmacy and are only allowed for a 30-day supply.
+Up to a 30-day supply of a non-specialty prescribed medication is allowed at a retail network pharmacy.
+In addition, up to a 90-day supply of a non-specialty prescribed medication is allowed at certain In-Network Pharmacies (retail) and certain In-Network Mail Order Pharmacies, as allowed by applicable state or federal law.
+Specialty medications must be filled through a designated specialty pharmacy and are only allowed for a up to a 30-day supply.